8.3 Eyewitness Testimony and Memory Biases

 Other-Race Effect

 The other-race effect (a.k.a., the own-race bias, cross-race effect, other-ethnicity effect, same- race advantage) is one factor thought to affect the accuracy of facial recognition.
-Studies investigating this effect have shown that a person is better able to recognize faces that match their own race but are less reliable at identifying other races, thus inhibiting
+Studies investigating this effect have shown that a person is better able to recognize faces that match their own race but are less reliable at identifying other races, thus inhibiting encoding.
+In the context of signal detection theory, witnesses appear to have more lenient response criterion and thus tend to be more willing to make a positive identification for other-race faces than they are for own-race faces.
+As a result, they make more false alarms for other-race than own-race faces.

-encoding.
 Perception may affect the immediate encoding of these unreliable notions due to prejudices, which can influence the speed of processing and classification of racially ambiguous targets.
 The ambiguity in eyewitness memory of facial recognition can be attributed to the divergent strategies that are used when under the influence of racial bias.

 Weapon-Focus Effect